lauradawnno/intercom-test/README.md

 ## Build and Run

-Run _mvn install_ this will build the project, download the dependencies and run the tests.
+Running _mvn install_ on the root folder will build the project, download the dependencies and run the tests.
 After running this you will find the executable JAR in the _target_ folder.

 Run the project with _java -jar customer-test-0.0.1-SNAPSHOT.jar_